Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The main purpose of such a unit is to supply immediate flushing.
 Once accomplished, the user should proceed to a self-contained or plumbed eyewash and flush for the required flushing/ rinsing period.

-Preventive maintenance inspections should be done every six months to check for such problems as valve leakage, clogged openings and lines, and adequacy of the fluid volume.
+Preventive maintenance inspections should check for such problems as valve leakage, clogged openings and lines, and adequacy of the fluid volume.
 A work record of these inspections should be kept.
 Replacement parts should be kept on hand to prevent the system from becoming non-functional.
 If the system breaks down for any reason, the workers in the area should be properly warned and protected.

 Personal eyewash equipment should be inspected and maintained according to the manufacturer's instructions and at least annually for overall operation.